ramigs/ramigs.dev/src/site/posts/2021-10-01-load-testing-artillery.md

-As a next step, we'll be adding more computational resources to the database, by migrating it to a managed database service, as we continue to use Artillery to monitor the performance improvements that result from implemented infrastructure updates.
+As a next step, we'll be adding more computational resources to the database, by migrating it to a managed database service, as we continue to use Artillery to monitor the performance improvements that result from each update we implement.

 ## Resources